idaholab/moose/framework/doc/content/source/timesteppers/TimeSequenceStepperBase.md

 `TimeSequenceStepperBase` is a base class for time steppers that use a sequence time values $t_i$ to produce time step sizes.

+## Failed solves id=failed_solves

+If the solver fails to obtain a converged solution for a given step, the executioner cuts back the step size and attempts to advance the time from the previous step using a smaller time step.
+The time step is cut back by multiplying the time step by the cutback factor, defaulting to 0.5.
+If this is successful, the time stepper will then attempt to use the next time in the sequence, adjusting the time step to "get back on track".

 ## Choosing the time step size past the final time value

 Suppose that $t_N$ is the maximum time value provided in the sequence.
 This value